 Chicken Dinner

 Based on the data above, male students know well about the game video blogging (vlog).
 Mostly boy students play the game and they watch the video about the game.
 Same with the girl students, boy students will get the new English language basically of English language on game terms.
 But, sometimes the game vloggers say bad language or swear words.
-This needs attention from student to be more aware in selecting the words both good language or not.
+This needs attention from student to be more aware in selecting the words.
 In school, the game terms are seldom appeared in English material.
-The another reason improving students`s English language from game video blogging is in game language.
-Most of game are product from abroad not Indonesia.
+The another reason improving students`s English language from game video blogging is in game language (vague).
+Most of the games are product from abroad not from Indonesia.
 That is why language in game is mostly English language.
 This matches with English language for learning based on game.
-From watching game video blogging the student can improve their English language.
+From watching game video blogging. the student can improve their English language.

-Based on the explanation and example before, the researcher just put several genres of video blogging (vlog) in this discussion.
-The main point present in this part, Youtube`s video blogging (vlog) has big effect for junior high school student in East Barito regency for second language acquisition and learning.
+Based on the explanations and examples above, the researcher just put several genres of video blogging (vlog) in this discussion. (vague) The main point present in this part is that Youtube`s video blogging (vlog) has big effect upon junior high school student in East Barito regency for second language acquisition and learning.
 From watching the video blogging in various genres, students get new words or sentence in English language and they improve sentences structure with other words.
-They totally learn English language as second language acquisition and learning from every video those watched every day.
+They totally learn English language as second language acquisition and learning from every video watched every day.
 Youtube`s video blogging (vlog) is a part of informal environment in second language

 acquisition and language.
 It has success for students in East Barito improving their English language as second